- Adjusting to College Life

 Committed Relationships in College

 One of the most important aspects of a college education occurs outside the classroom.
 The social development that results from interaction with peers and University employees will teach you a great deal about yourself and provide you with important social skills.
 Exploring and developing new relationships with other students may lead to romance.
-According to a 2003 survey, about 40% of Princeton undergrads report they’re currently involved in a monogamous relationship.
-Having a boyfriend or girlfriend can provide emotional support to help you deal with the stresses of college, but it’s also an added responsibility.
+Having a partner can provide emotional support to help you deal with the stresses of college, but it’s also an added responsibility.
 Like studying or playing on a sports team, relationships require time and attention.
 You may experience conflict because you cannot spend as much time with your partner as you would like, especially during exam period.
 When such conflict arises, relationships may become confusing and frustrating, adding to the stress in your life.
-Don’t let a lack of communication between you and your partner spoil the relationship.

 Obviously the focus of college life should be academic education, but not to the detriment of social connectedness.
 Students must find an appropriate balance between schoolwork and social life.
 Communicate what you are feeling to your partner, whether you are happy or upset, or seek change in the relationship.
 To overcome the obstacle of a busy schedule, set specific times to spend together and learn to say “no” to people who demand time that you have set aside to spend with your partner.
 You may enjoy doing necessary tasks together, such as studying, but this doesn’t fulfill the intimate time partners need to strengthen and maintain a relationship.